 At 7 weeks of age we start introduction to a travel crate, are kenneled daily for short periods to help with their transition to their new home.
 By 8 weeks old, they are relatively comfortable with the 'crate' process, lessening their transitional stress.

-All of our parent dogs receive a CERF eye exam, by a certified ophthalmologist yearly (may vary in accordance to availability of CERF clinics).
 We test genetically for the following diseases: CH, CEA, CD, DM, HC, JC, HUU, MDR1, CMR1, NCL, NCL6, PRA-PRCD.
 Check out Paw Print Genetics for more details on genetic disease testing and why breeders should be doing genetic testing.

 Our dogs have also had their hips and elbows x-rayed by our veterinarian to ensure good placement, if a candidate scores less than favourable, they will not be part of our breeding program.

 Puppies are generally ready to go by 8 weeks of age, however some might be mentally mature enough slightly prior to this...and some take longer to mature.
 If we do not feel a puppy is ready to go, we will not release the puppy until we feel that he/she is truly ready to take on their new adventure.